Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Yeast & bread making.md

 ### **Hazard**: Flour/yeast

 **Description**: Possible risk of allergy to flour or yeast, potentially resulting in anaphylactic shock.
+Possible risk of mould in very old flour that can also cause allergies if breathed in.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

 **Mitigation**: Demonstrators with yeast/ flour allergies should not demonstrate this experiment.
 Demonstrators must ask participants about allergies to flour or yeast before commencing experiment.
+Check manufacture date of flour before event and ensure that flour used is not too old.
 In case of a reaction, call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5